-Risk assessments can be used to identify potential hazards to people (e.g. slipping, falling) and property (e.g. fire) and strategic hazards (e.g. reputation, loss of pupils, impact on development), financial hazards (e.g. falling pupil numbers), compliance hazards (e.g. safeguarding issues) and environmental hazards (e.g. asbestos, legionella).
+Risk assessments can be used to identify potential hazards to people (eg slipping, falling) and property (eg fire) and strategic hazards (eg reputation, loss of pupils, impact on development), financial hazards (eg falling pupil numbers), compliance hazards (eg safeguarding issues) and environmental hazards (eg asbestos, legionella).

-It is recognised that accidents and injuries can ruin lives, damage reputations and cost money and that preventative measures can often be surprisingly simple and cost effective (e.g. the application of hazard warning tape to a trip hazard).
+It is recognised that accidents and injuries can ruin lives, damage reputations and cost money and that preventative measures can often be surprisingly simple and cost effective (eg the application of hazard warning tape to a trip hazard).

-Risk assessments are reviewed and updated regularly by Heads of Department and passed to the Facilities Manager for logging.
+Risk assessments are reviewed and updated regularly by those responsible and passed to the Facilities Manager for logging.